Open-S2/s2json/s2json-spec/1.0.0/README.md

 ### 9.2.4.
 S2Feature Face

 You may ask yourself: "Why not place the `Face` property inside the geometry object?"
-However, this is not a constructive solution, since we want to operate on the vector geometry in the same way regardless of the projection type, and so we want to maintain the same interface.
+However, this is not a constructive solution, since we want to operate on the vector geometry in the same way regardless of the projection type, and so we want to maintain the same geometry interface for all projections.

 ## 10. Geometry